 - 1/2 teaspoon Worcestershire sauce

 - 1/2 teaspoon smoked paprika

 - Add all ingredients to the bowl of a food processor.
 Process on high for about 30 seconds.

 - Serve immediately or chill for an hour (or longer) prior to serving.
-Will keep in the fridge for a few days.
+It will keep in the fridge for a few days in an airtight container.

-- I realized that the size of the chipotle chili peppers vary depending on the brand you buy.
+- I realize that the size of the chipotle chili peppers vary depending on the brand you buy.
 I would suggest using a SMALL pepper unless you want this recipe really spicy.

 - Greek yogurt makes an excellent substitute for sour cream if you want to be more mindful of calories.

-- Recipe makes about a cup of dressing.
+- The recipe makes about a cup of dressing.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.

 This post was originally published on May 4, 2016.
 I am going through and updating some of my old posts with new photos, better info, and more clearly written recipes!